simonambridge/Oracle_to_Cassandra/README.md

 There are some columns in the dataframe that we don't need for this step.
 We simply create a new dataframe containing the columns that we do want to use.

 We should still have the SparkSQL table empTable that we defined earlier based on the employees dataframe.
-We'll select the columns that we want for the Cassandra table into a new dataframe - you can call dataframes what you want:
+We'll select the columns that we want for the Cassandra table into a new dataframe called "emps_lc_subset":

 <pre lang="scala">
 scala> val emps_lc_subset = sqlContext.sql("SELECT employee_id, first_name, last_name, email, phone_number, hire_date, salary, commission_pct FROM empTable")